 - For a report on the investment funds that profit from the security industrial complex that targets Uyghurs follow this link.

 - Retailers who have directly profited through the sale of cotton garments produced by Uyghur and Turkic Muslim coerced labor (including Adidas, Espirit, Gap, H&M, Kohls, Target among others).
-Here is an important report on this.

 In 2018 the U.S. retailer Badger Sports agreed to pay $300,000 in reparations to the Uyghur community because of their complicity in camp-associated labor.
 See the report here.